 Potential Beneficial Effect(s) to GUSG: Practice can improve inadequate food and cover for GUSG.
 Potential Adverse Effect(s) to GUSG: AE 1: Physical disturbance (including noise) of birds AE 8: Increased potential for predation.
 AE 9: Identified as a "limited use" practice.

-CM 1: NRCS shall coordinate with the various State Wildlife Agencies to identify appropriate restrictions on the placement, extent, configuration, and timing of conservation practice standards and the area where these practice restrictions would apply; so as to avoid or minimize physical disturbance to GUSG where they may occur.
+CM 1: NRCS shall coordinate with Colorado Parks and Wildlife (CPW) or Utah Division of Wildlife Resoures (DWR) to identify appropriate restrictions on the placement, extent, configuration, and timing of conservation

 CM 8: Minimize to the extent possible the removal of existing vegetation when installing practice.
 Whenever possible when installing fence, use T-posts or cones on posts to reduce perching opportunities for avian predators.
 Avoid leaving trash or brush piles that could provide cover for predator species.
 Powerlines should be buried whenever possible or use solar systems to supply required power needs.
+Consider the possibility of increased habitat suitability for ravens and other predators resulting from water developments when placing water developments within sage-grouse range.
+Wildlife watering facilities should not be installed for sage-grouse.
+Tree species should not be planted.

-CM 9: Where the particular "limited use" conservation practice standard is planned, NRCS shall coordinate with state wildlife agency to develop and implement site-specific guidelines to determine practice applicability, location, extent, configuration, and timing to reduce risk to GUSG and their habitats.
+CM 9: Where the particular "limited use" conservation practice standard is planned, NRCS shall coordinate with CPW/DWR to develop and implement site-specific guidelines to determine practice applicability, location, extent, configuration, and timing to reduce risk to sage-grouse and their habitats.